university-veiga-de-almeida/parallel-programming/README.md

 **c)** The Console class is being sent with this document.
 This class was implemented the clearScreen () method, which clears the console screen.
 Important: This Console version has been tested only on Windows and will probably not work. on Linux.

-# Starting
-Before cloning the project, make sure you have all the tried and tested technologies below.

 # Authors
 [THIAGO DE BONIS C. SAAD SAUD](https://www.linkedin.com/in/thiagodebonisoficial/) - **DEVELOPER**